-Welcome to Mind/Body Monday.
-This is a regular weekly feature here at Dos Veganos where we will explore different aspects of the mind/body connection.
+Welcome to Mind/Body Musings.
+This is a regular feature here at Dos Veganos where we will explore different aspects of the mind/body connection.

 So I’m probably the last person on the planet to be recommending a book about “mindful eating” since I suck up my food as quickly and violently as a high power vacuum cleaner, but there’s something that draws me to a slower and richer approach to eating.
 To really relish the flavors and to incorporate a real sense of gratitude into my eating habits!
 (Well, into ANY of my habits, really!)
 So I noticed one of my favorite Buddhist writers, Thich Nhat Hanh, has co-authored a book called Savor: Mindful Eating, Mindful Life.
 It’s definitely on my “To Read” list.

 Here’s a link to a video by the co-author, Dr. Lilian Cheung:

 My problem is that I only think of slowing down AFTER I’ve scoffed down the pasta and licked the sauce off the plate like a dog for good measure!
 LOL.
 Well, let me know if any of you have read it or if you have any tips for this hopelessly MINDLESS eater…